 In addition to the laboratory experience, students attend lectures and discussions aimed at enhancing their understanding of the current status of biomedical research, the pathways available for entering research careers, and the range of available career opportunities.
 Students also participate in weekly journal clubs, attend workshops that teach them how to prepare for interviews and seminars, and take part in social activities.

 The program lasts 10 weeks during the summer.
-At the end of 10 weeks, a celebratory award ceremony is held in which students give oral presentations on their research.
+At the end of 10 weeks, a celebratory award ceremony is held in which students give poster and oral presentations on their research.

 Applicants must have individual medical insurance for the duration of the program.

 “Working in a first-rate lab for two months has immensely shaped my understanding of the scientific research process.
 I have learned all about the research process, from grant funding to the process of publishing a paper.” –2014 ACCESS Participant

 “The ACCESS Program gave me a taste of what graduate school would be like.
 To do a Ph.D. and to become a research scientist, requires a lot of time and dedication to working in the lab.
 You also must have the passion for your research to stay motivated each day.” –2014 ACCESS Participant